evan2304/github-tutorial/README.md

 If you are new cooding or Git and Github, you may be wondering what the difference is.

 **Git**
-Git should be thought of as a private working space.
-In Git you save _"snapshots"_ of code, while working on your _local remote_.
-This means that you can make changes in the repositories (_files_).
+Git is tool that keeps track of the edits and the history of a file.
+I reccomend using Git in Cloud 9.
+Using Git in Cloud 9 can be thought of as using a toolkit in a private workspace.
+Using Git you save _"snapshots"_ of code, while working on your _local remote_.
+This means that you can make changes in the repositories
+(_files_).

 **Github**